inasafe/inasafe-doc/docs/source/user-docs/application-help/index.rst

 Application Help
 ================

-This section of the documentation describes how to use the |project_name|
+This document explains the purpose of the different functions available in
-system.
+|project_name| Tool, how (and where) to find them and howto use them.

 .. toctree::
    :maxdepth: 2